wTrystan/wtrystan.github.io/deezHeart.md

 After a while, I decided to solve one of my mains issues.
 Since I love doing sport, I like to listen to heavy musics during my set.
 But I also like to have calm music while I am tidying my apartment.

-👋 In 2019, the functionnality Flow from Deezer did not existed yet !! 👋
+👋 <b> In 2019, the functionnality Flow from Deezer did not existed yet !! </b>👋

 The goal of this application is to :
 - Add to my queue 10 musics from my 'Loved Tracks' according to chosen parameters